zero-one-group/welcome-entry-level/README.md

 - [Ngalam Backend](https://www.instagram.com/ngalambackend/?hl=en)
 - [Data Science Indonesia](https://datascience.or.id/)

-In Zero One Group, We don't have HQ for our engineers.
-We are first-remote company that emphasis on Async Communication.
-Our team spread across Indonesia, Jabodetabek, Jogjakarta, East Java, South Sulawesi and we are still expanding.

 ### Investing in our engineers

-We are an engineering-first company, what does it mean?
-It means that every member of the Zero One Technology core team is an engineer or has worked as an engineer in the past - yes, even the co-founders and managers!
-One of our co-founders, Didit, used to always say that he would like “to build a company for engineers by engineers”.

-In practice, this means that we want to make a working environment where engineers are comfortable, and productive, have the opportunity to significantly grow their technical skills and be proud of their accomplishments with the company.
-Curriculum, Carrer Ladder, Handbooks, Mentoring, and all the support system we created for engineers to grow.
-It goes without saying that engineers are first-class citizens in Zero One Group!
+One of our co-founders, Didit, used to always say that he would like "to build a company **for engineers by engineers**".
+Indeed, we often claim that we are an engineering-first company, but what does it mean?
+At a high level, we want to optimise for engineers' comfort, productivity and growth.
+We would like to create a working environment where engineers can do their best work, make a real difference through software and be proud of their accomplishments.
+And all the while, they must also have the opportunity to explore new technologies and develop technically.
+We invest in learning curriculums, career ladders, handbooks, mentoring schemes and other support systems so that we can be better at providing that working environment.

 <img src="https://media-exp1.licdn.com/dms/image/C4E22AQGDqX_ndnVTbQ/feedshare-shrink_1280/0/1647679556312?e=2147483647&v=beta&t=Ovj1NKFFyVhNZ1VmfpvkqehN_dwLCjGy8jorC9hTs5c" width="300"/>

+Every founding member of Zero One Technology is or has been an engineer!
+We fully understand what it feels like to lead a life of an engineer.
+We honour the profession as a form craftsmanship, respect the engineer as an artist and value the resulting software as a work of art.

 **[⬆ back to top](#contents)**